UGA Nickname & Mascot History

 |Knute in the 1972 season opener against Baylor|

 Over the years, there have been a handful of replacements fill in for Uga when duty called.
 Bugga Lou filled in for Uga II for two games in 1971.
 Knute was the mascot for one game in between the tenures of Uga II and Uga III.
 After Uga IV was injured jumping off a hotel bed, brother Otto replaced him for several games in 1986, while for one game in 1989, another brother, Magillicuddy I, also filled in for Uga IV.
 From 2009 through 2011, Russ replaced both Uga VII and VIII as Georgia's interim mascot for a combined total of 23 games, including the entire 14-game schedule of 2011.
-Entering 2012, Russ continues to serve as the school's mascot until Uga IX is chosen...
+Russ continued to serve as the school's mascot until officially selected as the ninth Uga.